 The trails at Glenwood Open Space Preserve offer the latest reason to get outside in Santa Cruz County.
-Situated in Scotts Valley, the West and East sides of the Glenwood Preserve have unveiled over seven miles of trails, marking the culmination of an 18+ year effort.
+Situated in Scotts Valley, the West and East sides of the Glenwood Preserve unveil over seven miles of trails, marking the culmination of an 18+ year effort.
 Managed by the Land Trust of Santa Cruz County, the 170-acre property brims with diverse habitats such as redwood groves, lush wetlands, and evergreen forests.
 Here’s everything you need to know about visiting this scenic preserve.

 WHO CREATED THE PRESERVE?

 Glenwood Open Space Preserve is the result of grass-roots conservation efforts by Scotts Valley residents concerned about encroaching development.
 The land is currently owned by the City of Scotts Valley and managed by the Land Trust of Santa Cruz County.
 To develop a series of multi-use trails throughout the property, the Land Trust hired the trail pros at the Mountain Bikers of Santa Cruz who in turn assembled an army of volunteers to help design over seven miles of multi-use trails.
 Initial trail construction began in 2017 and the first set of trail segments were opened to the public in 2019.
 As of summer 2020, additional trails opened in the East Glenwood Open Preserve.

 ABOUT THE SCENIC PROPERTY